 Trainees will learn to perform inspections and plan reviews of buildings constructed according to the Oregon Residential Specialty Code.
 Other information about the academy includes:

-- The academy begins in fall 2017 and operates for about nine months.
+- The training academy begins in the fall and operates for approximately nine months.

-- The division expects to admit up to five trainees.
+- The division expects to admit several trainees.

 - Trainees will be employed by the Building Codes Division and may be eligible for state employee benefits while completing the academy.